janogonzalez/janogonzalez.github.io/music.md

 ## Velvet System 82

 A Synthwave act.
-With over 50K plays, this is my most successful musical project so far.
+With 57K+ streams across multiple platforms, this is my most successful musical project so far.
 Songs available on all major platforms:
 [SoundCloud][soundcloud-velvet], [Spotify][spotify-velvet],
 [Apple Music][apple-velvet], [Bandcamp][bandcamp-velvet] and
 [YouTube][youtube-velvet].